50+ House Buying Tips

 Should you buy?

 If house price mania had a World Cup, Britain would lift the trophy.
-House prices are on the up again after several years of relative calm, adding more pressure to anyone trying to buy.
+House prices have steadily been on the up for the last couple of years, adding more pressure to anyone trying to buy.
 Yet buyers need to pause and ask what, when and whether to buy.

 Few people accurately predicted the end of the house-price boom in 2007 and no-one really knows what is going to happen to house prices over the next few years.
 It is better to concentrate on bigger-picture financial security than risk financial ruin in a desperate attempt to get on the housing ladder.